Double Descent Meets Out-of-Distribution Detection: Theoretical Insights and Empirical Analysis on the role of model complexity: Related work

 \textbf{Double Descent.} The double descent risk curve was introduced by~\citet{Belkin_2019} to explain the good performance observed in practice by overparameterized models~\citep{zhang2021understanding, belkin2018understand, nakkiran2021deep} and to bridge the gap between the classical bias-variance trade-off theory and modern practices.
-Theoretical investigation into this phenomenon mainly focuses on various linear models in both regression and classification problems through the Random Matrix Theory~\citep{louart2018random, liao2020random, jacot2020implicit, derezinski2020exact, kini2020analytic, mei2022generalization, deng2022model, bach2024high, brellmanndouble}, techniques from statistical mechanics~\citep{d2020double,canatar2021spectral}, the VC theory~\citep{lee2022vctheoreticalexplanationdouble,cherkassky2024understand}, or novel bias-variance decomposition in deep neural networks \citep{yang2020rethinking}.
+Theoretical investigation into this phenomenon mainly focuses on various linear models in both regression and classification problems through the Random Matrix Theory~\citep{louart2018random, liao2020random, jacot2020implicit, derezinski2020exact, kini2020analytic, mei2022generalization, deng2022model, bach2024high, brellmanndouble}, techniques from statistical mechanics~\citep{d2020double,canatar2021spectral}, the VC theory~\citep{lee2022vctheoreticalexplanationdouble,cherkassky2024understand}, or novel bias-variance decomposition in deep neural networks~\citep{yang2020rethinking}.
 The double descent phenomenon has also been observed in experiments with popular neural network architectures~\citep{Belkin_2019, nakkiran2021deep}.
-In addition to depending on the model complexity, the double descent phenomenon also depends on other dimensions such as the level of regularization~\citep{liao2020random,mei2022generalization}, the number of epochs~\citep{nakkiran2021deep,stephenson2021and, olmin2024towards}, or the data eigen-profile~\citep{liu2021kernel}. \arturo{Finally, the theoretical background on double descent and benign overparametrization developed by \citet{Bartlett_2020} inspired subsequent works that focused on generalization under dataset shifts \citep{tripuraneni2021overparameterization,hao2024benefitsoverparameterizationoutofdistributiongeneralization,kausikdouble,hao2024surprisingharmfulnessbenignoverfitting}.
+In addition to depending on the model complexity, the double descent phenomenon also depends on other dimensions such as the level of regularization~\citep{liao2020random,mei2022generalization}, the number of epochs~\citep{nakkiran2021deep,stephenson2021and, olmin2024towards}, or the data eigen-profile~\citep{liu2021kernel}.
+Finally, the theoretical background on double descent and benign overparametrization developed by \citet{Bartlett_2020} inspired subsequent works that focused on generalization under dataset shifts~\citep{tripuraneni2021overparameterization,hao2024benefitsoverparameterizationoutofdistributiongeneralization,kausikdouble,hao2024surprisingharmfulnessbenignoverfitting}.
 It is important to note that these dataset shifts concern scenarios where the model can generalize, \eg the class labels are the same as in the training.
-This studies do not address the issue of presenting the model with samples that differ significantly beyond the point of generalization, \ie OOD detection. }
+These studies do not address OOD detection.